Heritage & Culture

-Heritage/cultural influences are evident at every turn; from a wide array of historic and cultural sites, programs, and activities - to the town’s rich stock - to the town’s rich stock of 19th & 20th century residential and commercial properties.
+These influences are evident at every turn; from a wide array of historic and cultural sites, programs, and activities - to the town’s rich stock - to the town’s rich stock of 19th & 20th century residential and commercial properties.

-The Deseronto Post Office, constructed in 1901 and designed by Chief Dominion Architect Thomas Fuller, was designed to function as the Deseronto Post Office and continues to do so today; it also provided accommodation for the Customs Service, the Indian Agent, and living space in the third level for an employee or caretaker.
+Constructed in 1901 and designed by Chief Dominion Architect Thomas Fuller, was designed to function as the Deseronto Post Office and continues to do so today; it also provided accommodation for the Customs Service, the Indian Agent, and living space in the third level for an employee or caretaker.
 Life in Deseronto, and in the third-level residential space, has been portrayed in Frances Itani’s novel Deafening (2003).

-The Deseronto Town Hall, built in 1904, as a branch of the Bank of Montreal, the main floor housed the bank and offices, while the upper floors provided accommodation for a bank employee.
+Built in 1904, as a branch of the Bank of Montreal, the main floor housed the bank and offices, while the upper floors provided accommodation for a bank employee.
 The building became the Town Hall in late 1945, with the Council holding its first meeting there on November 15th.
 The design reflects the Queen Anne Revival Style, and key features include large plate-glass windows, slate roof, entrance stair with low, Kingston limestone wall and brass rail, impressive vault, and wood fireplace mantle in what is now the Clerk’s office with art glass in the flanking cupboards.
 The Town Hall welcomes visitors, provides tourism and community information and is open to the public from Mon-Fri, 8:30am-4:30pm.

+An iconic property bordering the eastern edge of downtown Deseronto, was once a Vaudeville performance theatre built in the late 1800’s that was the most prominent of its kind between Kingston and Toronto during its glory days.
+The Deseronto Arts & Culture Society is working to restore and re-open the theatre.
 Hollywood dancers, Vernon and Irene Castle, performed at Naylor’s.
 Vernon Castle was a flying instructor with the Royal Flying Corps at Camp Rathbun, a World War I pilot training camp located in Deseronto.
 During 1917 and 1918 Deseronto was home to a World War I pilot training facility (Camps Rathbun and Mohawk) which trained around 4,000 Royal Flying Corps fighter pilots.
 The pilot training camps are portrayed in C.W.
 Hunt’s novel Dancing in the Sky: The Royal Flying Corps in Canada (2009).